AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 #### Assumptions of MayaOps
 - Users of MayaOps need to learn MayaOps syntax
-- MayaOps is Go code and will be written inside a .go file
+- MayaOps is Go code and will be written inside:
-- MayaOps syntax will expose one or more hooks that needs to be filled in
+  - a .go file
+  - MayaOps kubernetes custom resource

 ### High Level Design